LukasWoodtli/WebPage/pelican/content/memory_layout.md

 Depending on the platform the stack grows in different directions:

-- Downwards: the stack grows from high adresses to low ones
+- Downwards (descending): the stack grows from high adresses to low ones
-- Upwards: it grows from high addresses to low ones
+- Upwards (ascending): it grows from high addresses to low ones

+There is also a distinction on where a stack pointer points to:

+- Full: on the last written position.
+- Empty: on the position where the next value is going to be written...

+So for example ARM has (usually) a full descending stack.

+[Here](http://stackoverflow.com/a/3844164) is a short explanation.

 On most platforms the stack grows downwards.
 But there are some exeptions.

 This table is an inclomplete (but hopefully correct) overview.
 Most data in this table is taken from the [FreeRTOS](http://www.freertos.org/) code.